IDRISSI1998/ClearWave/README.md

 ------------------

 ## Inference :
+By default, the inference is done by the SNN.
+You can change the spiking network parameters in the config.py file before running the simulation (changing the firing rate and the number of timesteps).
+You can change the SNR ratio in the demo.sh file.
 To use the inference with ANN, change the parameter predict_using_snn in config.py file to the value False.
-By default, the inference is done by the SNN.
 The procedure for running the inference code to improve your speech is :

 ------------------